The port of Brest in the mid-1790s by Jean-François Hue (1751-1823)

 (Left: The older General Kilmaine.)

 Kilmaine was brought home to Paris where his friend and fellow Irishman, Dr. Edmund St. Leger tried to cure him.
-Various ailments, including severe dysentery, did not respond to treatment, however and on December 11, 1799” he passed away at the age of 48.
+Various ailments, including severe dysentery, did not respond to treatment, however, and on December 11, 1799” he passed away at the age of 48.
 Kilmaine had given so much to the cause of both his adopted nation and his native one that he had destroyed his health.

 The officers and soldiers of the French army who had known him mourned his loss.
 An officer who served with Kilmaine in Italy said he “… was an exceptionally fearless soldier who was universally respected.”
 And that he was “… the only officer in whom Napoleon ever placed complete confidence.”
-Napoleon himself said of Kilmaine, “… he possessed coolness and a quick eye; he was well adjusted for the command of detached corps of observation” and he “… would have been one of the its (the army’s) principle generals, but for the delicacy of his health.”
+Napoleon himself said of Kilmaine, “… he possessed coolness and a quick eye; he was well adjusted for the command of detached corps of observation” and he “… would have been one of its (the army’s) principal generals, but for the delicacy of his health.”
 There is a portrait of General Kilmaine in the Hotel de Ville at Tonnay-Charente, where his parents lived.
 Kilmaine’s name would later be inscribed on the Arc de Triomphe.

 (Right: General Kilmaine's name on the Arc de Triomphe in the column under the name of Napoleon Bonaparte - Photograph by Rama, Wikimedia Commons, Cc-by-sa-2.0-fr)